brson/brson.github.com/_posts/2020-09-07-near-smart-contracts-rust.md

 and this time I get a different result.

 This time,
-after delpoying the new contract,
+after deploying the new contract,
 I see that I no longer have a status message:

 ```